galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 One common biological confounder is the cell cycle ({% cite Luecken2019 %}).
 Cells express different genes during different parts of the cell cycle, depending on whether they are in their growing phase (G1), duplicating their DNA (the S or Synthesis phase), or dividing in two (G2/M or Mitosis phase).
 If these cell cycle genes are having a big impact on your data, then you could end up with separate clusters that actually represent cells of the same type that are just at different stages of the cycle.

-In this tutorial, we will identify the genes whose expression is known to vary during the cell cycle so that we can use them to regress out (or remove) the effects of the cell cycle on the data.
+In this tutorial, we will identify the genes whose expression is known to vary during the cell cycle so that we can use them to regress out (or remove) the effects of the cell cycle on the clustering.

 > <comment-title>Other Scanpy and Seurat tutorials</comment-title>
 >